ccx-api/ccx-api/README.md

 Partially inspired by the [ccxt](https://github.com/ccxt/ccxt) library and intended to be a native and idiomatic implementation for Rust-based systems.

-Currently it is at a very early stage of development.
+Currently, it is at a very early stage of development.

 ## License